dsebastien/modernWebDevBuild/README.md

 * create a pull request :)

 ## Releasing a version
+* commit all changes to include in the release
 * edit the version in package.json
-  * respected semver
+  * respect semver
 * update CHANGELOG.MD
 * git tag <version>
 * git push --tags
-* draft the release on GitHub (add descriptione etc)
+* draft the release on GitHub (add description, etc)
 * npm publish

 ## Authors